 How Does Ohio's Financial Responsibility (FR) Law Work?

 Any time a police officer stops you for a traffic violation or if you are involved in an accident, the officer will ask you for proof of Financial Responsibility (FR).
-If you cannot prove Financial Responsibility you may be facing severe penalties.
+If you cannot prove FR, you may be facing severe penalties.
 Up to 2 years suspension, up to $500 Reinstatement Fee, impounding of your license plates and certificate of registration for repeat offenders.

-With the issuance of your FR Bond (SR22), the insurance company will electronically file your SR-22 with the Ohio BMV.
+With the issuance of your FR/SR22 Bond, the insurance company will electronically file your SR-22 with the Ohio BMV.
 This is the fastest way to get your filing to the BMV without you going there.
-The BMV states that it takes them up to 3 business days to record a filing onto your record once it has been received.
+The BMV tells us that it takes them up to 3 business days to record a filing onto your record once it has been received.
 If you are in a super hurry, the fastest way to reinstate your license is to go directly to a local BMV Office with your SR-22 Form and any other requirements.
 Your SR-22 Form will be available to you several minutes after we have confirmed your payment.
 You can have your driving privileges restored the same day if it is early enough for you to make it to a BMV office with all your requirements.